-Success Criteria (student to complete): Teacher Recognition (English) ○I have completed my spelling activities.
-C ○I have completed my grammar activities. ○I created as many words as I can think of using my chosen 5 consonants and 3 vowels.
+Success Criteria (student to complete): Teacher Recognition (English) I have completed my spelling activities.
+O .
+I have completed my grammar activities.
+OI created as many words as I can think of using my chosen 5 consonants and 3 vowels.
 I have read or listened to the script carefully and written my own definition of what a 'narrative' is and explained why it is important.
+Mathematics - Number o of the Day Today's numbers of the day are 71 and 410.
 Choose one of these numbers.
-Draw and write everything you know about that number.
+D raw and write everything you know about that number.

 Answer these questions focusing on your chosen number from the previous page:

-My number is: (write which number you have chosen from the previous page)
+My number is: page) (write which number you have chosen from the previous

 Write it in words

 10 more

 15 less

 Subtract 21

 Round to the nearest 10

 Next even number

 Write a pattern starting at your number

 List some factors

 Is it divisible by two?

 Double it